Christofferson to the Mercury

 Kiara Bell

-Kiara has signed with Trutnov in Czechoslovakia for the ’25-‘26 season!
+Kiara has signed with Trutnov in Czech Republic for the ’25-‘26 season!

 Cameron Swartz

-Cameron has signed in Sweden with IK EOS Lund for the 2024-25 season!
+Cameron has signed with KP BRNO in the Czech Republic for the ’25-26 season!

 Riley Lupfer

-Riley has signed with Albury-Wodonga of Australia’s NBL1 East for the 2025 season!
+Riley has signed in the Asutralia with Nunawading for the 2026 NBL1 season!

-Maddy has signed in Australia with Broadmeadows for the 2025 season!
+Sam has signed with BC Slovan Bratislava in Slovakia for the ‘25-‘26 season!

 Samantha Bowman